voltrue2/aeterno/README.md

 Stops all daemon processes that runs with `aeterno`.

-**NOTE:** This command will ask the user if it is OK to stop each process.
+**NOTE:** Each daemon process requires user input to stop the process.
 If you do not wish to enter user input to stop all daemons, then use `-f` option.

 ```
 node myApp.js stopall